Compute

 4. On the Instances page, click the cluster instance name.

-5. In the Node Information area on the Basic Information page, click the mongos tab, locate the mongos node, and click Change Instance Class in the Operation column.
+5. In the Node Information area on the Basic Information page, click the dds mongos tab.
+You can change the class of a single dds mongos node or change the classes of multiple dds mongos nodes at a time.

-6. On the displayed page, select the required specifications and new instance class and click Next.
+2. On the displayed page, select the required specifications, new class, change mode, and scheduled time, and click Next.

-7. On the displayed page, confirm the instance class.
+6. On the displayed page, confirm the class.

 • If you need to modify your settings, click Previous.